knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

     <!-- Unclear when this feature came in -->

-    The following command installs the Eventing Sugar Controller:
+    1. Install the Eventing Sugar Controller by running the command:

         ```bash
         kubectl apply -f {{ artifact(repo="eventing",file="eventing-sugar-controller.yaml")}}
         ```

-    The Knative Eventing Sugar Controller will react to special labels and annotations and produce Eventing resources.
+        The Knative Eventing Sugar Controller reacts to special labels and annotations and produce Eventing resources.
 For example:

-    - When a Namespace is labeled with `eventing.knative.dev/injection=enabled`, the controller will create a default broker in that namespace.
+        - When a namespace is labeled with `eventing.knative.dev/injection=enabled`, the controller creates a default Broker in that namespace.
-    - When a Trigger is annotated with `eventing.knative.dev/injection=enabled`, the controller will create a Broker named by that Trigger in the Trigger's Namespace.
+        - When a Trigger is annotated with `eventing.knative.dev/injection=enabled`, the controller creates a Broker named by that Trigger in the Trigger's namespace.

-    The following command enables the default Broker on a namespace (here `default`):
+    1. Enable the default Broker on a namespace (here `default`) by running the command:

         ```bash
-    kubectl label namespace default eventing.knative.dev/injection=enabled
+        kubectl label namespace <namespace-name> eventing.knative.dev/injection=enabled
         ```
+        Where `<namespace-name>` is the name of the namespace.

-=== "Github Source"
+=== "GitHub Source"

-    The following command installs the single-tenant Github source:
+    A single-tenant GitHub source creates one Knative service per GitHub source.

+    A multi-tenant GitHub source only creates one Knative Service, which handles all GitHub sources in the cluster.
+This source does not support logging or tracing configuration.

+    * To install a single-tenant GitHub source run the command:

         ```bash
         kubectl apply -f {{ artifact(org="knative-sandbox",repo="eventing-github",file="github.yaml")}}
         ```

-    The single-tenant GitHub source creates one Knative service per GitHub source.

-    The following command installs the multi-tenant GitHub source:
+    * To install a multi-tenant GitHub source run the command:

         ```bash
         kubectl apply -f {{ artifact(org="knative-sandbox",repo="eventing-github",file="mt-github.yaml")}}
         ```

-    The multi-tenant GitHub source creates only one Knative service handling all GitHub sources in the cluster.
-This source does not support logging or tracing configuration yet.

-    To learn more, try the [Github source sample](../../../eventing/samples/github-source/README.md)
+    To learn more, try the [GitHub source sample](../../../eventing/samples/github-source/README.md)

 === "Apache Kafka Source"

-    The following command installs the Apache Kafka Source:
+    * Install the Apache Kafka Source by running the command:

         ```bash
         kubectl apply -f {{ artifact(org="knative-sandbox",repo="eventing-kafka",file="source.yaml")}}
         ```

     To learn more, try the [Apache Kafka source sample](../../../developer/eventing/sources/kafka-source/README.md).

 === "GCP Sources"

-    The following command installs the GCP Sources:
+    * Install the GCP Sources by running the command:

         ```bash
-    # This installs both the Sources and the Channel.
         kubectl apply -f {{ artifact(org="google",repo="knative-gcp",file="cloud-run-events.yaml")}}
         ```

+        This command installs both the Sources and the Channel.

-    To learn more, try the following:
+    To learn more, try the following samples:

     - [Cloud Pub/Sub source sample](../../../eventing/samples/cloud-pubsub-source/README.md)
     - [Cloud Storage source sample](../../../eventing/samples/cloud-storage-source/README.md)